gmoehrke/FastFX/README.md

 Final Note - The examples included in the framework are optimized for WS2811 strips (12v 3-LEDs per pixel).
 Some of the default parameters may need to be tweaked slightly to look best on other strip configurations.

 Complete Documentation is available here:  [https://gmoehrke.github.io/FastFX](https://gmoehrke.github.io/FastFX)

+## Version History
+<a id="markdown-Version%20History" name="Version%20History"></a>

+v1.0.0
+  - Initial release

+v1.1.0
+  - Moved overlay effects to FFXSegment so can have multiple overlays running in parallel
+  - Added purple and teal named palettes
+  - Added CRGB* parameter to many of the virtual event handler methods in FFXBase
+  - Added overlay effect example ```ZipOverlayFX```

 ## Overview